 Research efforts targeting identified knowledge gaps should be prioritized according to those most necessary to understand the sources, pathways, and distribution of marine litter in order to better identify actions for the prevention of leakage of marine litter and microplastics in the Arctic (See Table 1 for potential research opportunities).

-At the same time, investigation into the impact of marine litter and microplastics on the Arctic marine ecosystem, its wildlife, and iindigenous people and local communities, including socio-economic impacts, should continue and be strengthened.
+At the same time, investigation into the impact of marine litter and microplastics on the Arctic marine ecosystem, its wildlife, and Indigenous peoples and local communities, including socio-economic impacts, should continue and be strengthened.
 These needs and their relevancy for the reduction of marine litter and microplastics in the Arctic should be described here (See Table 1 for potential research opportunities).

 Notes: